 Artistic Consultant: San Diego City Schools, San Diego Youth and Community Services(SDYCS), Humphrey's, Urban League, Scripps Cancer Research, Imperial Beach Film Festival, Quail Botanical Gardens, ARTS (A Reason To Survive).
 Glen started a music programs for the SDYCS Storefront Shelter for Homeless Teens and PhotoCharity (501c3), and was the Performance Coordinator for Blues In The Schools (Blues Lovers United San Diego, (501c3) which is an affiliate of the National Blues Foundation.
 Glen brought KSDS 88.3 FM and the San Diego City Schools together to bring Wynton Marsalis' incredible new jazz curriculum called Lincoln Center's Jazz for Young People to San Diego's schools.

-Composer: CBS Movie of the Week, Time Warner, Pepto-Bismol, KSDS 88.3 FM, City of San Diego, Radio 1310AM- B.C.
+Composer: CBS Movie of the Week, KSDS 88.3 FM, City of San Diego, Radio 1310AM- B.C.
 Mexico, KUSI TV-San Diego, Arnold Schwarzenegger, KPBS, San Diego Youth and Community Services, Parallax Films, Goodnight Kiss Publishing, Scene Stealer Publishing

 Awards: 1993 San Diego Music Award as Musical Director w/Earl Thomas, 1994 San Diego Music Award as Musical Director w/Josias dos Santos, 1994 & 1998 Jim Croce Award, 1995 &1997;Tijuana, Cultural Center Recognition in Music, 2002 Just Plain Folks finalist.
 Various: Co-host of the KSDS 88.3 FM weekly show Touchin Bass Frequent arts expert for the Reader and KUSI TV Elected to the Peninsula Community Planning Board 2004 Founder of the FIRST FRIDAY MUSIC CLUB, INC. (501c3).

-Eddy is a Chimpo from Point Loma, California.
-He was called into the project by David, the drummer, because after hearing some of the demos David felt the project needed . . . let's see, how best to say this diplomatically . . . some decent vocals.
+Estelle is a Chimpo from Point Loma, California.
+She was called into the project by David, the drummer, because after hearing some of the demos David felt the project needed . . . let's see, how best to say this diplomatically . . . some decent vocals.

-Basically, Eddy was kidnapped by older Chimpos who made him sing a few songs on the album.
-The older Chimpos turned him loose after a few weeks so he could get back to leading his "real" band, Fashion Jackson.
+Basically, Estelle was kidnapped by older Chimpos who made her sing a few songs on the album.
+The older Chimpos turned her loose after a few weeks so she could get back to leading her "real" band, Fashion Jackson.
 See?
 Whether you're in for a few weeks or a few decades, it doesn't matter—once a Chimpo always a Chimpo.

 Berklee College of Music